Ylianst/MeshCentral/docs/docs/meshcentral/tokens.md

 ## Software Integration Tokens

-!!!note
+!!!warning
-    You can only generate a SINGLE loginTokenKey!
+    You can only have a SINGLE loginTokenKey for your meshcentral server!<br>
     So if you regenerate a loginTokenKey, the old one will be revoked/deleted!

-You can generate the Login Token Key with the following:
+You can create/view the Login Token Key with the following:

 ```bash
 node node_modules/meshcentral --loginTokenKey
 ```

-You can then revoke/renew the Login Token Key with the following:
+You can then reset/revoke/renew the Login Token Key with the following to create a new one:

 ```bash
 node node_modules/meshcentral --loginTokenKey --loginTokenGen